 He died in 1950 in Co Kildare at his daughter’s at Mylerstown House, Naas, and is buried in Glasnevin Cemetery, Dublin.
 Michael Fanning died in June 1950.

 Honor Fanning, Michael’s daughter, married Andrew O’Connor.

 The following reports details the ancestry of Michael Fanning back to William and Sarah Fannin of Lissaroon Co Tipperary Ireland and also his descendants.

 Edward Fanning the son of Catherine Fogarty and William Fanning of Clondoty lived at Shanbally House.
 Below are photos of members of his family and Shanbally House as it is today.
-These wonderful old photos were kindly found and sent by an descendant of Edward Fanning and Johannah Hogan.
+These wonderful old photos were kindly sent by Kate O’Sullivan, a descendant of Edward Fanning and Johannah Hogan.